RahvinCode/Gearswap/README.md

 ### Moving and saving the boxes

 Drag either box with the left mouse button.
-The position saves to disk automatically when you release.
+The position is written to disk automatically when you release, and the save is **silent** — there is no chat confirmation.
+This is handled by Windower's own text library rather than by a mouse hook in the include, so moving the cursor costs nothing extra.

 You can also save manually with `//gs c save`, reset a lost box to the top-left corner with `//gs c zero`, hide the status box with `//gs c display`, and switch between one-line and stacked layouts with `//gs c displaymode`.

+Positions are stored **per character** in `Windower4/addons/GearSwap/data/settings.xml`.

 > Saving is skipped while you are zoning.
-If you see *"Cannot save while zoning"*, wait a moment and try again.
+A drag released mid-zone is not persisted — drop the box again once you have finished loading. `//gs c save` will tell you outright if it cannot save yet.

 ---